CalConnect/DEVGUIDE/iMIP.md

 without having to process the calendar parts at all.
 The server just updates the ORGANIZER's copy of the event based on the link clicked.

+An example of the whole RFC message is provided on [GitHub](https://github.com/CalConnect/DEVGUIDE-EXAMPLES/blob/master/imip/imip_example.txt).

 One useful practice is to set the ORGANIZER address to a per-event or per-calendar agent email address rather than the personal address of a human, while still adding the personal address of the ORGANIZER as one